March 3, 2025

 Edit audio and video just like editing a doc.

 Yes, you can record audio on your Android device.
-Use the native voice recording app on your phone for an audio-only recording or Android’s screen recorder if you want to record video, too.
-You can also download a third-party app from the Google Play Store if you want more advanced features.
+Use the built-in Voice Recorder app for audio-only recordings or the screen recorder if you want to capture video along with audio.
+If you need advanced features, you can choose the best recording software for your project from the Google Play Store.

-Your phone's built-in microphone can do basic recording impressively well, but if you want truly professional-sounding audio, you’ll want to use an external audio source, like a wired or Bluetooth microphone
+Your phone’s built-in microphone can handle basic recording well, but for professional-quality audio, consider using an external source like a wired or Bluetooth microphone.

-Most audio recording apps are free and user-friendly, and offer basic recording and editing functionality.
-They also let you export recordings to other services so you can save, share, or do more advanced editing.
+Most audio recording apps are free, user-friendly, and offer basic recording and editing tools.
+They also allow you to export recordings to other services for saving, sharing, or advanced editing.

-For example, you can record audio on your Android phone or tablet, import the recording to Descript to edit and remove filler words, add sound effects or music, and then export it in your preferred audio file format.
+For example, you can record audio on your Android phone or tablet, then import the recording into Descript to edit, remove filler words, add sound effects or music, and export it in your preferred audio format.

 Image of Descript dashboard with transcript from voice memo.

-Descript automatically transcribes audio files using artificial intelligence (AI), so you can edit the transcript like a Word doc, and Descript will edit the underlying audio to match.
-The result will be a polished audio file you can save to your device, share with others, or export to various podcast hosting platforms.
+Descript automatically transcribes audio files using AI, allowing you to edit the transcript like a Word document while updating the underlying audio.
+This results in a polished audio file that you can save, share, or export to various podcast hosting platforms.

-Recording audio on an Android device is fairly straightforward.
+Recording audio on an Android device is simple and straightforward.

-Note: The instructions below apply to a Samsung Galaxy phone, but should work with most Android phones.
-However, each handset may have slightly different names for things like settings and other options.
+Note: These instructions apply to Samsung Galaxy phones but should work with most Android devices.
+However, menu names and settings may vary slightly.

 Finding the Voice Recorder app on Android phone

-Note: Most Samsung Android smartphones or tablets ship with the Voice Recorder app.
-If you can’t find the app, download it from the Google Play Store or the Galaxy Store.
+Note: Most Samsung smartphones and tablets come with the Voice Recorder app pre-installed.
+If you can’t find it, download it from the Google Play Store or Galaxy Store.

-Depending on your Samsung Galaxy model, you can choose between Standard, Interview, or Speech-to-text recording modes.
+Depending on your Samsung Galaxy model, you can choose from Standard, Interview, or Speech-to-Text recording modes.

 Recording screen with various options.